segmentio/segment-docs/src/connections/destinations/catalog/kahuna/index.md

 ## E-Commerce

 Segment supports a deeper Kahuna destination with e-commerce tracking in our **mobile** SDKs (NOT in server side).
-All you have to do is adhere to our [`e-commerce tracking API`](/docs/spec/ecommerce/v2/) and we’ll track Kahuna e-commerce specific user attributes.
+All you have to do is adhere to our [`e-commerce tracking API`](/docs/spec/ecommerce/v2/) and we'll track Kahuna e-commerce specific user attributes.

 #### Viewed Product Category